 So let’s make it easy.
-We’ll look at 5 simple foods that can have a substantial impact on your dog’s health.
+Here are 5 simple foods that can have a substantial impact on your dog’s health.
 They’re inexpensive, easy to get … and most dogs don’t mind the taste.

 Let’s get your dog’s food working harder for him!